reyadrahman/node/README.md

 ```

 Now depending on your configurations, faviconURL could be a relative path to `dist-client` or the URL to the corresponding file in CDN.

+**Please use CDN in production to serve static files.** See "Deploy" section for more details.

 #### Front-End - Immutable Props
 **The entire application state and all `props` of every component are immutable.** Please ensure that you do not ever modify them directly.
 Always use actions to update the application state and let Redux+React propagate the props down to each component.